sossiogll/sossiogll/README.md

-- 👋 Hi, I’m @sossiogll
+- 👋 Hi, I’m Sossio Giallaurito
-- 👀 I’m interested in ...
+- 👀 I’m interested in develop and explore new technologies, learn new software architectures and designing smartest software i can!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning network programming, artificial intelligence and some new frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’d to collaborate on whatever is new for me!
-- 📫 How to reach me ...
+- 📫 How to reach me: sossiogll@gmail.com

+Io ho quel che ho donato 🇮🇹🍀

+My code is your code 😃

 <!---
 sossiogll/sossiogll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.